VedavyasaRao/Tech-Log/README.md

 #### Supporting Chinese, Japanese and Korean (CJK) languages in MBCS C++ Applications  ####

 There are plenty of  MBCS based legacy MFC applications out there that require CJK language support.
 Migrating to Unicode is not an option in these cases.
 All the resources such as menus, dialogs, string tables used by the application are defined in the .rc file.
-To support a CJK language, system wide changes should be made and the CJK .rc file must be coded in a certan way.
+To support a CJK language, system wide changes should be made and the CJK .rc file must be coded in a certain way.

 Read more about this [here](https://techlog-vedavyasarao.blogspot.com/2022/08/supporting-chinese-japanese-and-korean.html)